franciscorichter/franciscorichter.github.io/_pages/about.md

 ---

-Welcome to my personal website.
-I am Francisco Richter, a postdoctoral researcher at the [Statistical Computing Laboratory](https://www.ci.inf.usi.ch/research/statslab/people/) at the Università della Svizzera italiana specializing in statistical network sciences, species diversification, phylogenetic inference, and data sciences.
-I hold a PhD from the University of Groningen in Statistical Network Sciences and Evolutionary Biology, and a degree in Mathematical Engineering from Universidad Técnica Federico Santa María.
+I’m Francisco Richter, a postdoctoral researcher at the [Statistical Computing Laboratory](https://www.ci.inf.usi.ch/research/statslab/people/) at Università della Svizzera italiana.
+This platform showcases my work and insights in data science, predictive modeling, and statistical network sciences.
+My research explores how these methodologies can be applied to understand complex systems, such as species diversification, phylogenetic inference, and microbiome-environment interactions.

-My research interests lie at the intersection of complex systems, biostatistics, and computational biology, with a particular focus on understanding how systems evolve and diversify over time.

-On this site, you will find more information about my publications, talks, teaching, and a dynamically generated CV.
+On this site, you'll find not only information about my background and expertise but also resources focused on data-driven research and predictive modeling tools.
+These tools are essential for making sense of the vast amount of data available today and for generating meaningful predictions about how biological and computational systems evolve over time.

+Through a combination of biostatistics, complex systems theory, and computational biology, my work delves into how we can predict system behaviors and unlock new insights across scientific domains.
+My aim is to bridge the gap between raw data and actionable knowledge, turning data science into a valuable tool for diverse applications.

+Feel free to explore my publications, talks, and teaching, as well as a dynamically generated CV, to learn more about how data science and predictive modeling are shaping modern research.